jina-ai/jina/docs/get-started/comparing-to-alternatives.md

-# Comparing to alternatives
+# Comparing Jina to alternatives

 Sometimes the question arises of how Jina compares to different libraries and frameworks.
-Here we want to shed light on some of the most commonly drawn comparisons.
+Here we want to shed light on some of the most commonly-drawn comparisons:

 ## Comparing to MLOps frameworks